5 Great Florida Gulf Coast Beaches

 Siesta Key is a great beach for just about anything due to the shear amount of space available.
 Whether your feel like playing a game of volleyball or spending a quiet afternoon relaxing by the water, you will find what you are looking for at Siesta.

 The beach is never too crowded to enjoy yourself unlike some beaches in Florida where you have to deal with the hassle of finding a quiet space to yourself.
 The water is warm, the waves are fun, and the sand is perfect for building sandcastles.
 In general, there is a nice summery atmosphere without feeling too touristy or too hectic.
-Siesta Key is the perfect Florida escape: a low key beach with plenty of opportunities for relaxation and recreation.
+Siesta Key is the perfect Florida escape: a low-key beach offering plenty of opportunities for relaxation and recreation.

 2. Indian Rocks Beach

-- Amenities: Walkable to area restaurants, vending machines, restrooms, outdoor showers
+- Amenities: Walkable to area restaurants, restrooms, outdoor showers

 - Where to Stay: Great Heron Inn, Laughing Lizard Bed and Breakfast, Gulfside Resorts